50 Secrets Hospitals Don't Want to Tell You | Reader's Digest - Reader's Digest

 iStock/Portra

-48. Try to Be Patient In the ER
+Try to be patient in the ER

 iStock/GlobalStock